 About the Project

-The Malumela Seti Nadi Peaking Hydroelectric Project is a strategically important renewable energy project planned to strengthen Nepal's power generation capacity.
-With an installed capacity of 72 MW, it harnesses the Seti River to produce clean and sustainable electricity for households, industries, and businesses.
+The Malumela Seti Nadi Peaking Hydroelectric Project is a 72 MW clean energy project designed to strengthen Nepal's power supply using the Seti River.